 National Pan-Hellenic Council (NPHC) – August 18

 The National Pan-Hellenic Council at UT is composed of eight of the nine historically, not exclusively, African American sororities and fraternities.
 These organizations live by the values of culture, academic achievement, diversity, community service, leadership, social justice advocacy, and lifetime brotherhood and sisterhood NPHC organizations are committed campus leaders that produce and engage in educational and social activities.

 NPHC “Divine 9-D9” sororities and fraternities initiate new members through a membership intake process.
 This engagement starts either with an informal, Informational Meeting and/or formal, Interest/Rush Meeting.
 An “Informational” meeting is an informal meeting to learn more information about the said organization.
 An “Interest/Rush Meeting” is the formal event in which members attend who are interested in joining an organization.

 Each sorority or fraternity holds its process at its own specified time within a given fall or spring academic term.

 Undergraduate students who wish to affiliate with an NPHC organization must meet specific membership qualifications*:

 - Be enrolled full-time at UT

 - 2.5 Cumulative GPA

 *Note: G.P.A. and credit hour are the minimum NPHC requirements.
 Some organization requirements may be higher.

 If you are interested in learning more about NPHC organizations we invite you to register for Meet the Greeks!
-Meet the Greeks will be a fun way to learn more about UTK’s culturally-based fraternities and sororities.
-This event will be FREE to all UTK students and registration is open now!
-For more information, please contact Chris Hawkins at email@example.com.
+Meet the Greeks will be a fun way to learn more about UT’s culturally-based fraternities and sororities.
+This event will be FREE to all UT students and registration is open now!
+For more information, please contact Chris Hawkins at firstname.lastname@example.org.